apache/plc4x/THREAT-MODEL.md

    proxy, or operate the cleartext protocol exclusively inside a point-to-point cellular-modem channel).
 PLC4X does not bundle such a tunnel. *(integrator)*
-3. **For OPC UA in production: set `security-policy` to `Basic256Sha256` or stronger AND `message-security` to `SIGN_ENCRYPT` AND configure a `tls.trust-store` that contains only the expected server certificate or its issuing CA.** The default of "`NONE`, no trust store" is **not** the production posture *(inferred — §14 Q14, Q15)*.
+3. **For OPC UA in production: name a trust anchor.** The channel is already signed and encrypted by default (`security-policy=Basic256Sha256`, `message-security=SIGN_ENCRYPT`, `tls.verify=true`), but the driver cannot know which server it should trust: configure a `tls.trust-store` holding the expected server certificate or its issuing CA, or `server-certificate-file` to pin exactly one certificate.
+Without either, the connection is refused — that is the intended behaviour, not a defect *(documented: `OpcuaConfiguration.java`, `OpcuaDriverContext.buildCertificateVerifier`; maintainer §14 Q15)*.
+   Do **not** reach for `tls.verify=false` to get past it; that is the dev/lab escape hatch and it disables the check entirely.
-4. **For OPC UA where mutual authentication is required: provision a client certificate and load it via `key-store-file` / `key-store-password`.** The auto-generated self-signed certificate the driver falls back to is not recoverable across restarts and cannot satisfy a peer that requires a stable client identity *(documented: `website/.../protocols/opcua.adoc`)*.
+4. **For OPC UA where the server authenticates its clients: provision a client key pair and load it via `tls.keystore` / `tls.keystore-password`** (with `tls.keystore-type`, and `generated-key-size` where a server demands 4096-bit keys).
+The self-signed certificate the driver generates when no key store is configured is now well-formed enough for a server to accept, but it is regenerated on every start and so cannot satisfy a peer that requires a stable client identity.
+Where the server wants an X509 *user* identity rather than a username and password, supply it as `PlcCertificateAuthentication` *(documented:
+   `website/.../protocols/opcua.adoc`; GH-1845)*.
 5. **For OPC UA where discovery is over a hostile path: disable `discovery` and configure the endpoint explicitly via `endpoint-host`, `endpoint-port`.** The discovery handshake is